Quantitative Language Automata: Deciding Nonemptiness and Universality

 \section{Deciding Nonemptiness and Universality}

-In this section, we investigate the nonemptiness and universality problems for QLAs with language and word aggregators $h,g \in \{\Inf, \Sup, \E\}$.
-We give a complete picture of decidability results for the unrestricted cases.
-When the unrestricted cases are decidable, our algorithms provide a solution for the finite-state cases in the same complexity class.
-When they are undecidable or not known to be decidable, some finite-state cases remain open, which we make explicit in the corresponding statements.
+In this section, we study the nonemptiness and universality problems for QLAs with language and word aggregators $h,g \in \{\Inf, \Sup, \E\}$.
+This complements \cref{sec:evaluation} for the same fragment, while the cases in which $g$ or $h$ is a limit aggregator (i.e., in $\{\LimInf, \LimSup\}$) are studied in \cref{sec:limit}.
+We establish the main decidability and complexity results for this fragment and indicate the remaining open cases explicitly.
+For many classes, the unrestricted and finite-state variants coincide; where they do not, we state separately what is known for the finite-state restriction.

-Thanks to the duality between nondeterministic and universal automata, solving the nonemptiness problem solves the universality problem as well.
+Universality is handled by duality.
+The precise correspondence is stated in \cref{rem:duality}.
+Accordingly, in the remainder of the section, we focus on nonemptiness, and the corresponding universality results follow by duality.

-\begin{remark} Consider a QLA $\AA = (h, \A)$ and its dual $\hat{\AA}$.
+\begin{rem} Consider a QLA $\AA = (h, \A)$ and its dual $\hat{\AA}$.
 Let $k \in \QQ$.
 Thanks to~\cref{all:dual}, the QLA $\AA$ is $\geq$-nonempty (resp. $\geq$-universal) for $k$ iff $\hat{\AA}$ is not $>$-universal (resp. $>$-nonempty) for $-k$.
-The statement holds also for the finite-state restriction. \end{remark}
+The statement holds also for the finite-state restriction. \end{rem}

-The rest of the section focuses on the nonemptiness problem and is organized by the type of the underlying QWAs.
-We first consider the case of nondeterministic automata (i.e., $g = \Sup$) and show that the problem is decidable in \PTime for these.
-Then, we consider universal automata (i.e., $g = \Inf$) with various run aggregators $f$ separately.
-Similarly as for the evaluation problem, nonemptiness is in \PSpace for the ``standard'' run aggregators, undecidable for limit-average, and at least as hard as a long-standing open problem for discounted sum.
-Finally, we consider probabilistic automata (i.e., $g = \E$) and show that the problem is undecidable.
+We organize the remainder of the section by the word aggregator of the underlying QWA.
+We begin with nondeterministic QWAs, that is, the case $g = \Sup$, for which nonemptiness is in \PTime.
+We then turn to universal QWAs, that is, the case $g = \Inf$.
+For $f \in \{\Inf, \Sup, \LimInf, \LimSup\}$ we obtain a \PSpace-complete characterization.
+For $f \in \{\LimInfAvg, \LimSupAvg\}$, the strict version is undecidable and several non-strict cases remain open.
+For $f = \DSum$, we obtain hardness via the universality problem for nondeterministic discounted-sum QWAs.
+Finally, we consider probabilistic QWAs, that is, the case $g = \E$, and show that nonemptiness is undecidable there as well.

-\begin{flushleft}\justifying \textbf{\sffamilyQLAs with Nondeterministic QWAs.} Let us first consider QLAs whose underlying word automata are nondeterministic, i.e., those where the word aggregator is $g=\Sup$.
-We show that the nonemptiness problems for such QLAs can be solved efficiently, independently of the choice of the remaining aggregators or additional restrictions on the problem.
-Intuitively, this is because their top values coincide with those of the underlying QWAs (\cref{all:top:bot}), which are achievable by lasso words and can be computed efficiently.
+\paragraph{QLAs with Nondeterministic QWAs.} We begin with QLAs whose underlying word automata are nondeterministic, that is, with $g = \Sup$.
+In this case, nonemptiness reduces to the corresponding lasso-word nonemptiness problem for the underlying QWA via \cref{bigreduction}.
+Since for the run aggregators considered here the top value of a nondeterministic QWA is achieved by a lasso word, this yields a polynomial-time algorithm.
+The same argument also applies in the finite-state case.